mvdoc/budapest-fmri-data/README.md

 The dataset is available on OpenNeuro: https://openneuro.org/datasets/ds003017.
 See below for information on how to install the dataset.

-This repository can be cited as follows
+This repository can be cited as follows:

 Visconti di Oleggio Castello, M., Chauhan,  V., Jiahui, G., & Gobbini, M. I. (2020).  *mvdoc/budapest-fmri-data: v0.0.1 (Version v0.0.1)*.
 Zenodo.  http://doi.org/10.5281/zenodo.3942174